I am a Creative Consultant whose focus is on working across borders & barriers

 MENTORING & STRATEGIC PLANNING

-I work closely with individuals and arts organisations to identify key areas for development, supporting them to shape and plan their work to achieve their ambitions and long-term sustainability.
+I work closely with individuals and arts organisations to identify key areas for strategic development, supporting them to shape and plan their work to achieve their ambitions and long-term sustainability.

 PROGRAMMING & CURATION